 A single decentralized application querying The Graph may use multiple subgraphs indexed by different Indexers and in that case would go through the above flow for each subgraph being queried.

-To support the functioning of the query market, the protocol introduces a native token: Graph Tokens (GRT).
+To support the functioning of the query market, the protocol introduces a native utility token: Graph Tokens (GRT).

 See you there!